Insight

 Cost Is the Next Battleground

-AI infrastructure costs have increased 6x at organizations running agents at scale.
-And the pressure is mounting: leadership wants to see business outcomes, not activity metrics.
+AI infrastructure costs grow fast once agent platforms are in production.
+Leadership wants to see business outcomes, not activity metrics.
 Number of pull requests generated by AI is interesting.
 Revenue impact is what the CFO cares about.

 The organizations solving this are instrumenting their entire feature delivery pipeline — measuring the time from design to production, and attributing speed improvements to AI infrastructure.
-If you can show that AI-native development cut your feature delivery cycle from 6 weeks to 2 weeks, the cost conversation becomes straightforward.
+If you can show that AI-native development cut your feature delivery cycle from six weeks to two, the cost conversation becomes straightforward.

 What This Means For Your Business